Yasinj05/task-manager-api/readme.md

 ### 5. Set Environment Variables:

-- If you look at config/default.json, you'll see a property called jwtPrivateKey.
-This key is used to encrypt JSON web tokens.
-So, for security reasons, it should not be checked into the source control.
-I've set a default value here to make it easier for you to get up and running with this project.
-For a production scenario, you should store this key as an environment variable.
+- The property jwtPrivateKey in config/default.json encrypts JSON web tokens, not to be checked in source control for security reasons.
+Stored as an environment variable for production scenarios.

 #### On Mac: